ulixee/platform/databox/docs/Overview/Deployment.md

 - `-u, --upload` `Boolean`.
 Upload this package to a Ulixee Server after packaging. (default: false)
 - `-h, --upload-host` `String`.
 Upload this package to the given host server.
 Will try to auto-connect if none specified.
-- `-o, --output-dir` `String`.
-A directory to output the file to.
-Defaults to a `.databox` directory next to the input file.
+- `-o, --working-dir` `String`.
+A directory to use as a temporary build directory.
+Defaults to a `.dbx.build` directory next to the input file.
 - `-t, --tsconfig` `String`.
 A path to a TypeScript config file (if needed).
 Will attempt to be auto-located based on the entrypoint if it ends in ".ts"

 ## Manifest

 When you package a Databox, a Manifest is created with the following properties:

-- scriptRollupHash `string`.
+- scriptVersionHash `string`.
 This is a Sha3-256 hash of the rolled-up script.
 It is used to version your script and refer to it in queries to remote Servers.
 The encoding uses a base32 format called Bech32m so that it's file-path friendly.
+- scriptVersionHashHistory `string[]`.
+The history of versions with newest first.
 - scriptEntrypoint `string`.
 The relative path to your file (from the closest package.json).
 - runtimeName `string`.
 The "type" of Databox runtime used internally.
 - runtimeVersion `string`.
 The version of the Databox module.
 Your script will be checked for compatibility with the Server npm modules before it runs.

 This file will be automatically generated by the CLI.
-The `scriptRollupHash` is a good sanity check to compare versions on your local machine vs a Server.
+The `scriptVersionHash` is a good sanity check to compare versions on your local machine vs a Server.
 By default, Ulixee Servers store Databoxes in the `<OS Cache Directory>/ulixee/databoxes` directory ([details](/docs/databox/overview/configuration#storage)).

 ## Uploading